the-carlisle-group/Abacus/APLSource/DocSource/HomePageContent.md

 # Abacus UI

+> November 23, 2025: This site is under construction.
+We have done just enough CSS to make it not entirely heinous.
+The architecture is minimal.
+We are focused on adding content, and will return to the looks and functionality in the future.

 Abacus UI is a Dyalog APL framework for building desktop and web applications under the browser.
 It aims to solve a seemingly intractable problem: how to move beyond the venerable Dyalog `⎕WC`